Why Reputation Management?

 Avoid Free-for-all sites

 Prime example of this is Wikipedia.
 It seems powerful and it always ranks high in search results.
-It’s also free so it should be wise to create a page or a profile for yourself or your company for reputation management, right?
+It’s also free so it should be wise to create a page or a profile for yourself or your company for reputation management, right?, not really.

 “Before you list your website anywhere, you first need to make sure that the site has good general practices when it comes to the control of your content and profiles,” says Janice Oscar, a SEO writer with 1Day2Write.